 Figure Legends

-Figure 1. a) Geographic distribution of published albacore diet papers, reports and grey literature from 1880–2020, including Longhurst biogeographical province codes.
+Figure 1. a) Geographic distribution of published albacore diet papers, reports and grey literature from 1880–2020, including Longhurst biogeographical province codes (Reygondeau et al., 2013) to visualise biogeographic distribution of data.
 A total of 26 studies reported diet data for 69 individual sampling locations and 36 distinct sampling years.
-Of the 308 prey identified to species-level in albacore tuna diets, we illustrate the: b) mean species accumulation curve in relation to the number of seasons sampled in each ocean basin; and c) step-wise species accumulation in relation to year and ocean basin sampled from the 1880’s to 2020.
+Of the 308 prey species in albacore tuna diets, we illustrate the: b) mean species accumulation curve in relation to the number of seasons sampled in each ocean basin; and c) step-wise species accumulation in relation to year and ocean basin sampled from the 1880’s to 2015.
+Longhurst provinces were randomly coloured to enable better visualisation.

 Figure 2.
+Flow chart of the workflow for statistical analyses of historical albacore diets.

 Figure 3.
-Diversity of a) prey traits across phylogeny for 308 species (grey shading indicates no data available for a particular species and trait); and diversity quantitatively simplified to b) radial cluster dendrogram of even optimal albacore prey trait guilds generated by divisive hierarchical clustering for 292 species associated with complete trait information, overlaid description of the main trait values associated with each cluster (including the number of species within clusters).
-Traits included: vertical and horizontal habitat use, seasonal and diel vertical migration (available for each species in Supplementary Data, Table S5).
+Diversity of a) prey traits across phylogeny for 308 species (grey shading indicates no data available for a particular species and trait); and diversity quantitatively simplified to b) radial cluster dendrogram of seven optimal albacore prey trait guilds generated by divisive hierarchical clustering for 292 species associated with complete trait information, overlaid description of the main trait values associated with each cluster (including the number of species within clusters).
+Traits included: vertical and horizontal habitat use, seasonal and diel vertical migration (available with trait guild information for each species in Supplementary Data, Table S5).

 Figure 4.
 Composition of prey trait guilds within historical albacore diets (y axis; relative % frequency of occurrence [FO]) across locations and dates sampled from 1880–2015 (x axis; including first author and publication date information).
 Studies (x axis) are ordered by year from oldest on the left to most recent on the right.
-Diet composition is illustrated using a normalised metric of relative contribution to the total frequency of occurrence of all species’ within each trait guild, normalised for each replicate diet observation.
+Diet composition is illustrated using a normalised metric of relative contribution to the total frequency of occurrence of all species within each trait guild, normalised for each replicate diet observation.
+Note that both samples from the 1880’s only reported one or two prey items, and therefore contain 100% of a trait guild, displayed here and not included in statistical analyses.

 Figure 5.
-Correlation coefficients for the trait-geographic relationship modelled using the fourth corner solution for a) individual trait information, and b) the trait guilds model and their interaction with the explanatory variable for ocean basin sampled.
-Coefficients for all trait values to geographicenvironment interactions are presented using a (GLM)-LASSO model (Brown et al. 2014).
+Correlation coefficients for the trait-geographic relationship modelled using the fourth corner solution for a) individual trait information (Horz = horizontal habitat use, in relation to the coast; Vert = vertical habitat use, in relation to water column position), and b) the trait guilds model and their interaction with the explanatory variable for ocean basin sampled.
+Coefficients for all trait values to geographic interactions are presented using a (GLM)-LASSO model (Brown et al. 2014).
 Significant trait-based relationships between albacore diet composition and geography sampled are coloured in relation to their correlation coefficient, the strength and direction of the relationship.

-Supplementary Materials
+Supplementary Materials & Data

-Supplementary Information includes literature search terms, treatment of albacore diet data, metainformation and prey trait information, as well as supplementary results illustrations.
+Supplementary Information includes literature search terms, treatment of albacore diet data, meta-information and prey trait information, as well as supplementary results illustrations.
 Supplementary Data contain tables that further support data treatment and decisions described in the manuscript and Supplementary Information.
 For ease of revisions a version of the supplementary data has been made accessible here: https://docs.google.com/spreadsheets/d/1soUZX6tkBJ94EL4WZ_m1pixWEmqvXkgv/edit#gid=436510484